-Each computer you use Sinfonia on needs to have its own unlock code.
+Each Sinfonia computer needs its own unlock code.
 To request an unlock code for an additional computer:

 The RMS team has created sample banks that replicate the sound of each show in our catalogue.
 Every single line of the original orchestration is accounted for and you can use the instrument to support a variety of acoustic combinations.